dyeramosu/AC215_snapnutrition/frontend/README.md

 3. This is not a part of Next, but global state is currently being done with Redux Toolkit (RTK), queries with RTK Query which is a part of the same package.
 It's highly recommend to understand the basics behind RTK before making changes to any "store" logic.
 More info here: https://redux-toolkit.js.org/introduction/getting-started

+4. Nearly all visual components are using the MUI framework, so attributes and configuration for those should be based on their component API.
+More info here: https://mui.com/material-ui/getting-started/